iamenearossi/paperwork/inside-notes/paperwork-05-hard-lesson-in-building-continuity-while-everything-keeps-moving.md

 ## Building places for memory

 Some are working.
 Some are still being tested.
 Everything moved to Notion: a dashboard system that handles daily work (projects, tasks) but also what happens behind the scenes (CRM, finance, marketing).
-Everything lives in one place now.
+Everything lives in one place.

 Slack got reorganized with a more granular channel structure.
-Slack Canvas now holds project overviews: brief, timeline, milestones, delivery, team, notes.
+Slack Canvas holds project overviews: brief, timeline, milestones, delivery, team, notes.
 Context doesn’t evaporate when a call ends because it’s already documented there.

 AI agents handle meeting notes and summaries, so decisions get captured even when attention is split.